 Silence Business Solutions, a 3-year-old French company, rolled out “The Dream Box”, a $19,000 wooden “recovery cocoon.”
 The windowless, soundproof pod features 12 light and sound atmospheres programmed to gently guide the user through a 15-minute power nap, controlled by a touch screen.
 It also includes a small bed.

 Framery, a company based in Finland, rolled out its own napping pod at NeoCon, a variation on its glassed-in, soundproof meeting pod.
 The $20,000 NapQ contains two cushioned chairs that flatten out into a bed.
-The drawback for this model is that nappers are visible inside the pod, so there’s no anonymity when taking a nap .
+The drawback of this model is that nappers are visible inside the pod, so there’s no anonymity when taking a nap.

 “You can equip it with some kind of curtains to have some visual privacy as well,” said Samu Hallfors, CEO of Framery.